hasura/graphql-engine/docs/graphql/manual/index.rst

   :depth: 1
   :local:

-The Hasura GraphQL engine lets you setup a GraphQL server and event triggers over a Postgres database in minutes.
+The Hasura GraphQL engine lets you set up a GraphQL server and event triggers over a Postgres database in minutes.

 .. toctree::